zammad/zammad-admin-documentation/system/integrations/cti/provider-configurations/sipgate.rst

 Step 1: Book sipgate.io package
    .. hint:: Skip to step 2 if you already have the package booked!

-   Login to an administrative sipgate account and navigate to ``Accountverwaltung``.
+   Login to an administrative Sipgate account and navigate to ``Accountverwaltung``.
 You'll see several different options depending on your booked packages.
 Select ``Verträge & Produkte`` to continue.